NISE-PE Constraint: Data-Driven Predictive Control with Persistence of Excitation: NISE-PE Constraint Formulation

-Before deriving the novel PE constraints, some properties of the Hankel matrix \eqref{eq:Hankel_matrix} must be established, to the end of characterizing the \emph{nonexciting} set of inputs.
+Before deriving the novel PE constraints, some properties of the Hankel matrix must be established, to the end of characterising the \emph{nonexciting input set}.
 Lemma \ref{lemma:Hankel_matrix} provides necessary results for these derivations.